veraPDF/veraPDF-apps/README.md

 #### Testing the build

-You can test your build by running the greenfield GUI application from the `greenfield-apps` sub-module.
+You can test your build by running the greenfield GUI application from the `gui` sub-module.

-    java -jar greenfield-apps/target/greenfield-apps-${project.version}.jar
+    java -jar gui/target/gui-${project.version}.jar

 Where `${project.version}` is the current Maven project version.
 This should bring up the veraPDF GUI main window if the build was successful.

 ## Building the Docker image

-The accompanying [`Dockerfile`](Dockerfile) can be used to build a Docker image containing the veraPDF CLI and GUI applications.
+The accompanying [`Dockerfile`](Dockerfile) can be used to build a Docker image containing the veraPDF CLI application.
 The image is based on the official Alpine image.
 It doesn't build the project, instead it downloads a version of the installer.
 It also builds a slimline JRE which is used to trim the final image size.

 The version built is controlled by three arguments in the Dockerfile, `VERAPDF_VERSION`, `VERAPDF_MINOR_VERSION` and `VERAPDF_INSTALLER_FOLDER`.
 These can be used to select a specific installer at invocation time.
 The default values are `VERAPDF_VERSION=1.28`, `VERAPDF_MINOR_VERSION=2` and `VERAPDF_INSTALLER_FOLDER=releases`, which builds the latest production version, e.g. `1.28.2`.